imapex/ciscosparkbot/README.md

 # Prerequisites

+If you don't already have a Cisco Spark account, go ahead and register for one.
+They are free.
-You'll need to start by adding your bot to the Cisco Spark website'
+You'll need to start by adding your bot to the Cisco Spark website.

 https://developer.ciscospark.com/add-app.html